ietf-teep/architecture/draft-ietf-teep-architecture.md

 The TEE implementation provides protection of data on the device.
 It is the responsibility of the TAM to protect data on its servers.

+## Compromised REE

+It is possible that the REE of a device is compromised.
+If the REE is compromised, several DoS attack may be launched.
+The compromised REE may terminate TEEP Broker such that TEEP transactions cannot reach TEE.
+However, the REE side cannot access anything in the TEE if it is implemented correctly while a DoS attack cannot be prevented.
+Some TEE may have some scheme to detect REE state and mitigate DoS attack against it but most TEEs don't have have such capability.

+In some other scenario, the compromised REE may request TEEP Broker to make repeated requests to the TEEP Agent in the TEE to install or uninstall a TA.
+A TA installation or uninstallation request constructed by the TEEP Broker or REE will be rejected by the TEEP Agent because the request won't have the correct signature to pass the request signature validation.

+This can become a DoS attack by exhausting resources in TEE with repeated requests.
+In general, DoS attack threat exists when the REE is compromised, and DoS attack can happen to other resources.
+TEEP architecture doesn't change this for REE.

+The compromised REE may also request to initiate the full flow of installation of TAs that are not necessary with the TEEP Broker and TEEP Agent.
+It may also repeat a prior legitimate TA installation request message.
+The TEE implementation should make sure that it can recognize and decline the repeated requests.
+It should also protect the resource usage allocated for TA management.

 ## Compromised CA

 A root CA for TAM certificates might get compromised.
 Some TEE Trust